andryr7/gfn-games-database/README.md

    yarn
    ```

-.Build a static version of the client that will be served by the node server:
+.Build a static version of the client that will be served by the node/express server:

   ```bash
   yarn build